 Energy USAID DHS TSA Commerce DOHA CPB DARPA

-In our cases, we have handled all of the following issues:
+In her cases, Leslie handled all of the following issues and more:

 Foreign Influence, Foreign Preference, Sexual Behavior, Drugs, Alcohol,